prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 [Dash](/crypto-mining/dash-hardware/), [Ethereum](/crypto-mining/ethereum-hardware/), and [Monero](/crypto-mining/monero-hardware/) **are the MOST profitable currencies to mine!**

-**If you mine with one of the ASICs specified in our guide, you'll generate over $1,000 per year.**

 [View Dash mining graphics cards here](/crypto-mining/dash-hardware/){: .big-button}

 ![MONERO](/img/cryptocurrency/monero-logo.png){: .img-right .img-small}
 ### 5. Monero

 [Monero](/crypto-mining/monero-hardware/) is focused on fungibility and the privacy of its users.
 With the value steadily increasing, it may be time to consider investing in Monero mining hardware.

-**If you use one of the mining GPUs specified in our guide, you'll generate over $1,400 annually!**

 [View Monero mining CPUs and GPUs here](/crypto-mining/monero-hardware/){: .big-button}